Research & Development We are

 committed to being on the leading edge

 R&D is at the heart of Single Cell Discoveries.
-We pioneered the SORT-seq and VASA-seq methodologies and are driven to keep innovating new ways to study single-cell multi-omics and spatial modalities.
+We pioneered the SORT-seq, VASA-seq, and Discovery-seq methodologies and are driven to keep innovating new ways to study single-cell multi-omics and spatial modalities.
 Our team is continuously working to implement better protocols that improve the accuracy, resolution, flexibility, and ultimately value of our services.

 Overview